rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 -   Select ASK Version **1804** and press **C** to continue

-2. It will take up to 6 hours to successfully install the Azure Stack developer kit.
+2. It will take up to 6 hours to successfully install the Azure Stack developer kit

 3. After the installation reboots the virtual machine, login to the AzSHost-1 virtual machine using RDP to monitor the installation progress.
 You will need to use the account: